DavyDaSilva/DavyDaSilva/README.md

 * Temporal Series
 * Logistic Regression
 * DashBoard in Power BI
+* A/B test with Abacus.AI

-and I am currently conducting an A/B test with Abacus.AI.
+and I am currently working in web app using Stremlit Libery with Python.

 ---